Surrounded by Marys

 Every Tuesday, I write with Suzi on Zoom.
 I sit in my sun room.
 Suzi sits in her office, on the ground floor of her home.
 Behind her, in an alcove cut into the wall, twin monk statues bow, saluting the light in one other.

-On Zoom, Suzi and I write about the same things we would write about (or talk about) if we were sitting over a table sipping tea and eating salad - the chimes outside the window, the husbands quietly working in the next room, our changing bodies, a bee crawling along a windowsill, God.
+We write about the same things we’d write about if we were sitting over a table sipping tea and eating salad - the chimes outside the window, the husbands quietly working in the next room, our changing bodies, a bee crawling along a windowsill, God.
 Long before zoom or quarantine, Suzi and I have been writing together.
 What is it, twenty years now?

-We write with a timer.
-20 minutes.
-Go.
+We write for 20 minutes.
 When the timer goes off, we read our work.
 We don’t comment (much) though now and then, we laugh or sigh or gasp at what the other has written.
 We write twice.
 We read twice.
 We say goodbye.

 I look forward to writing with Suzi each week.
 It’s the only steady practice I can maintain these days.
 Today, as we began our first 20-minute round, I knew I would be writing about Mary.

 I want to find words to express this unlikely but inevitable love affair - unlikely because I was raised without religion in the middle of a mostly Jewish community on Long Island.
 Inevitable because I have felt her coming for me for years.

 And then, in the summer of 2019, She called me from sleep and led me, still half dreaming, to the kitchen where I’d left my laptop the evening before.
-In the morning, I woke up and remembered that somehow, standing barefoot in the dark, I had booked a trip to Paris.
+And somehow, standing barefoot in the dark, I booked a trip to Paris.
+In the morning, I found it on the screen.
 I had a plane ticket.
 I had hotel reservations.
 I told my husband, “I seem to be going to France.”
 And we laughed.